robrieba/bibliotheca/README.md

 #### Backend

 Since the application is a toy, the database model is limited.
 Models only exist for Libraries, Books, and Requests.
 - A stub was placed within the book table for tracking copies.
 Since requests are merely queued, not processed, nothing happens with the copy field.
+A copy or instance model would be appropriate for a real system.
 - A real application would separate a book's profile from its instance and properly process requests based upon its availability.
 - In a busy library system, Redis might serve well for tracking the most requested books.
 At the very least, this query could be more efficient (as a stored procedure, a cached value, or other).
 - "Administration mode" is nothing but a proof-of-concept implemented by toggling a session variable.